nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 If invoked hook fails, the whole transfer transaction MUST fail.

 FA2 does NOT specify an interface for mint and burn operations.
-However, if an FA2 token contract implements mint and burn operations, it MUST invoke transfer hook as well.
+However, if an FA2 token contract implements mint and burn operations, these operations MUST invoke transfer hook as well.

 |  Mint | Burn |
 | :---- | :--- |